Superleague Greece Youth Leagues

-The Superleague Greece Youth Leagues is a system of youth football leagues that are managed, organised and controlled by the Superleague.
+The Superleague Greece Youth Leagues is a system of youth football leagues that are managed, organised and controlled by the Super League.
 Youth Leagues are the organizational events involving the superleague clubs' infrastructure teams.
 It was established in 2002 as a single category, and in 2008 it split into two, until 2013 to three age levels.
 Previously known as the "Amateur Championship".

 Leagues

-In each league they participate Infrastructure teams of Superleague's clubs.
+In each league they participate Infrastructure teams of Super League's clubs.
 A team may become a champion in any of the infrastructure championships, but not participate in the next year's championship if the first team is relegated.